Through expert consultations, the JMP has developed core questions for monitoring water, sanitation and hygiene at home, schools and health centres

 - Hygiene (availability of a handwashing facility with water and soap)

 The JMP has collaborated with UNICEF Multiple Indicator Cluster Surveys (MICS) to develop and pilot new modules and questions for the SDGs.
-The latest version of the MICS household questionnaire and water quality questionnaire provides the most up-to-date questions recommended by the JMP team.
+A draft set of updated core questions for household surveys was produced in November 2017 and finalized in 2018.
+The latest version of the MICS household questionnaire and water quality questionnaire provides an example of a full survey instrument using the questions recommended by the JMP team.

-The JMP team welcomes feedback on the existing questions and as well as suggestions for an expanded set for SDG monitoring at the household level.
+The JMP team welcomes feedback on the existing core questions and as well as suggestions for expanded sets of questions for SDG monitoring in households, schools and health care facilities.
+Please contact us with your feedback at firstname.lastname@example.org.